 ZIO

-ZIO Consulting IT architect and software architecture lecturer.
+ZIO Consulting IT architect and software architecture coach.

 The Markdown ADR (MADR) Template Explained and Distilled